firdousalam/Interview-Question/README.md

 Architect tip: Overusing nextTick() may starve the event loop.

 # Q49.
-How do you secure a Node.js application?
+How do you secure a Node.js application? explain JWT

 Answer: